TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

 We collect this information either through “cookie” technology or with “web beacons,” as explained above.

-7.4 Web Site TrafficThrough our various tracking methods discussed above and using log files, we may track domain names, IP addresses, and browser types from people who visit our site.
+7.4 Web Site Traffic Through our various tracking methods discussed above and using log files, we may track domain names, IP addresses, and browser types from people who visit our site.
 We use this information to track aggregate traffic patterns throughout Symantec’s Web site.
 Such information is not correlated with any personal information.
-8.0 IP AddressesSymantec collects and retains, for a limited period of time, internet protocol (IP) address information, of its customers, for the following purposes:
+8.0 IP Addresses Symantec collects and retains, for a limited period of time, internet protocol (IP) address information, of its customers, for the following purposes:

 *   subscription and registration,
 *   to provide technical support;